ozlemdurmazincel/ozlemdurmazincel.github.io/_pages/services.md

 Organizing Committee Member
 =========================
+- iWOAR 2025 - 10th International Workshop on Sensor-Based Activity Recognition and Artificial Intelligence (Conference Chair)
+- CompSys Research for a Sustainable and Equitable Digital Infrastructure, ICTOpen 2025 (Co-chair)
 - SmartNets 2023 – International Conference on Smart Applications, Communications and Networking (Keynote chair)
 - PervasiveHealth 2016 - 10th International Conference on Pervasive Computing Technologies for Healthcare (Publications Chair),
 - Special session on Mobile Computing as part of the 23rd Signal Processing and Communication Applications Symposium, 2016 (Co-chair)